Skip to content

 Additionally, reps attend several meetings with University and Bucks Students’ Union staff throughout the year, where they communicate their findings with staff and play a key role in finding solutions to problems within their cohort and the wider community.

-What kind of issues do Academic Reps handle?
+What kind of issues do Student Reps handle?

 How can I find out who my Student Rep is?